ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vum.md

 # VMware Update Manager
 {: #opsmgmt-vum}

-VMware Update Manager (VUM) enables centralized, automated patch and version management for VMware vSphere and allows you to complete the following tasks in your VMware vCenter Server on {{site.data.keyword.cloud}} environment:
+VMware® Update Manager (VUM) enables centralized, automated patch and version management for VMware vSphere®.
+VUM provides the following tasks in your VMware vCenter Server® on {{site.data.keyword.cloud}} environment:
-* Upgrade and patch the vSphere ESXi hosts
+* Upgrade and patch the vSphere ESXi™ hosts
 * Install and update third-party software on the hosts
 * Upgrade virtual machine (VM) hardware, VMware Tools, and virtual appliances